Titan A.E.: Development

 Titan A.E. was originally intended to be a live-action film tentatively titled Planet Ice, with Art Vitello hired to direct.
-By November 1997, the project had been revamped into an animated feature, with Matt Damon joining the voice cast, along with Bill Pullman, Drew Barrymore, Nathan Lane, Jim Breuer, Janeane Garofalo, and Lena Olin.
+By November 1997, the project had been revamped into an animated feature, with Matt Damon joining the voice cast, along with Bill Pullman, Drew Barrymore, Nathan Lane, Jim Breuer, Janeane Garofalo, Hank Azaria and Lena Olin.
+John Leguizamo joined the cast after Azaria and Olin dropped out due to scheduling conflicts.
 In an interview with Variety, Chris Meledandri, then-president of Fox Family Films, stated: "The imagery would be too costly to realize in live action.
 It will distinguish this film, which has a cast not only of humans but also aliens.
 And the group of actors we've put together is about the finest assembled for an animated film."

 By September 1997, Ben Edlund had written the first screenplay draft.
 John August came aboard the project in February 1998, and was hired to polish the dialogue but remained on the project for further rewrites.
 The film's visual effects were handled by the Blue Sky/VIFX visual effects studio, and millions had been spent on previsualization tests of the space environments and spacecraft.
 In February 1998, Vitello departed the project.
 During the summer of 1998, Bill Mechanic, then-chairman of 20th Century Fox, handed the script to Fox Animation Studios creative heads Don Bluth and Gary Goldman, who had finished directing Bartok the Magnificent (1999).
 Mechanic had no in-development projects for Fox Animation Studios to work on and was faced with the choice of potentially laying off the animation staff unless they took another project.

 Despite their inexperience with the science fiction genre, Bluth and Goldman took the script regardless.
 Bluth explained, "When we came to Fox, one of the things that we all talked about was that we shouldn't try to be a 'Disney wanna-be'.
 We wanted to make a picture that's edgier, still reaches the family and goes a little further and even brings in the teenagers."
 Joss Whedon, who had signed a multi-picture film and television deal with 20th Century Fox, was hired to finalize the script.